Who We Are

 Michelle, the owner, is primarily a hand-stitcher.
 There's no fabric and thread she won't want to stitch with/on.
 Wool applique is her favorite, Sue Spargo in particular.
 She also is a new quilter, and loves English Paper Piecing, and has recently taken up mixed media art.

 Jettie works in the store one day a week and one weekend a month.
 She & Michelle met in the store when it first opened and ended up talking about Game of Thrones for about 2 hours and have been friends ever since!
 She is a beautiful paper crafter, specializing in cards.
-Michelle has also convinced her to love fabric so now she's contemplating her first quilting project.

-Gale works on Tuesdays - she's Michelle's mom.
+Gale works on Saturdays - she's Michelle's mom.
 She is a beautiful quilter, but if you call her a quilter, she'll brush it off.
 Don't let her!
 She recently finished two different Jen Kingwell quilts that were stunning.
 She's also picked up wool applique and loves the Sue Spargo threads too.